SoyedTuhinAhmed/SoyedTuhinAhmed.github.io/Readme.md

 - **NeuSPIN – An ANR project**: NeuSPIN stands for Design of a reliable edge neuromorphic system based on spintronics for Green AI [[Link]](https://www.spintec.fr/neuspin-an-anr-project/)

-# Neuromorphic Computing and Deep Learning Research overview
+# Neuromorphic Computing and Deep Learning Research Overview

 ## Research Statement

-My research is in the field of efficient algorithms for neuromorphic computing with emerging resistive NVM memories (e.g., spintronics), fault tolerance, testing, and uncertainty estimation.
+My research is in the field of robust and efficient algorithms for neuromorphic computing with emerging resistive NVM memories (e.g., spintronics), fault tolerance, testing, and uncertainty estimation.
 The primary aim is to develop efficient and robust neuromorphic systems, addressing challenges to a trustworthy deep learning system with uncertainty estimation, fault tolerance, and testability with an algorithm-hardware co-design approach.
 For a detailed research statement, please refer to [ResearchStatement](ResearchStatement.md).

 ## Publications